rustyeddy/rustyeddy.com/content/software/tracking-changes-to-code.md

 In this series we are going to focus on (Github)[https://github.com] (the 800lb Gorilla of Github of _social programming_ services).

-For this article we are going to use Github, Which is an standard and essential part of my workflow.
-The following services we'll be able to start using as part of our workflow from github:
+For this article we are going to use Github, which is an standard and essential part of my workflow.
+The following services we will be able to start using as part of our workflow from github:

 1. Git soure control